 - event source¶

-A producer of events, which can include cloud services, databases, IoT sensors, mainframes, and more.
+An event source is a producer of events, which can include cloud services, databases, IoT sensors, mainframes, and more.

 Related terms: event, event message, event record, event sink, event stream, event streaming, event streaming platform, event time

 An event stream is a continuous flow of event messages produced by an event source and consumed by one or more consumers.